Introduction to Malbolge

 From Ryan Kusnery's weird languages page:

-a program that simply copies its input to it's output, is the day my
+that simply copies its input to it's output, is the day my hair

 and camels fly, and a cow can fit through a needle's eye.